 As a companion piece to last month’s article, we present Arthur Machen’s The Islington Mystery (1927).
 In this short story, Machen blends historical murder cases with personal invention to create a concoction that effectively blurs the line between fact and fancy.
 For the former journalist, this became a favorite method employed in several of his late tales.
 Another fine example of this technique, albeit without the bloodshed, can be found in Opening the Door (1931).

-It curious that this particular tale, not one of Machen’s most well-known short stories, is one of the few to have been adapted into a film.
+It is curious that this particular tale, not one of Machen’s most well-known short stories, is one of the few to have been adapted into a film.
 Taking liberties, The Skeleton of Mrs. Morales (1960) is a classic dark comedy hecho en Mexico.
 Directed by Rogelio Gonzalez and starring Arturo de Cordova, a stalwart of Mexican horror cinema, the film is adored by connoisseurs of discriminating taste.
+It is an incredible film, and highly recommended.

 The Islington Mystery